 Nos.
-56, 57; showing the locations of the Organs on the back and front of the Head.
+56 57; showing the locations of the Organs on the back and from of the Head.

-Nos.
+Nov.
 58, 59.
-Figure 59 shows the general divisions of the Head explained on page 92.
+Figure 59 shows the general divisions of the Heat explanation on page 75.

 tes, and other eminent philosophers, or friends to wisdom, were largely endowed with this faculty, which may be considered as one of the most distinguishing and noblest attributes of man.